UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Freddie - Add the Scoville to Freddie's loot pool.
 - Jack-bot - Add Rico to Jack-bot's loot pool.
 - Add Short Stick to Yeeti, increase chance of Yeeti dropping from its loot pool, fix Short Stick only dropping at level 57.
 - Make Eista retain his Invincible moniker after "We Slass!
 3", increase Eista the Invincible's total health to roughly halfway between Wotan and Scourge.
-Add the Sacrificial Lamb to Eista with a 15% chance of dropping, make Eista have a 30% chance to drop a DLC2 item of each type each, and fatten up his drops with more money, eridium, and two chances for legendary gear per item type.
+Add the Sacrificial Lamb to Eista loot pool with a 15% chance to drop, make Eista have a 30% chance to drop a DLC2 item of each type each, and fatten up his drops with more money, eridium, and two chances for legendary gear per item type.
 - Give the singing fish in DLC2 a small chance of producing a Fish Slap.
 - Kritchy has a chance to drop the Cure.
 - Amach has a chance to drop the Initiative.